Gearing is borrowing

 - It is an asset that you cannot divest from in part!
 Property is largely an indivisible asset.
 You can’t sell half a house (assuming it’s not a strata-titled duplex in which case you might be able to or as you will see later in the course, you have individual shares in a property).

-- Costs such as land tax (a state-based tax levied on land ownership that applies beyond a threshold value which is different in each state) is another reason to diversify.
+- Costs such as land tax (a state-based tax levied on land ownership that applies beyond a threshold value that is different in each state) is another reason to diversify.

 - Capital gains tax is levied on any profits on exit. (can be minimized through expert advice and timing your exit in a lower marginal tax rate period).